On the size of the singular set of minimizing harmonic maps: Extension property and its consequences

 \subsection{Caccioppoli inequality and higher local integrability}

 In this section we derive the Caccioppoli inequality for minimizing harmonic maps.
+A Caccioppoli type inequality was obtained by Schoen and Uhlenbeck in their pioneering work \cite[Lemma 4.3]{SU1} in order to obtain strong convergence of minimizers.
+Later on, this result was generalized by Hardt and Lin to the case of minimizing $p$-harmonic maps \cite[Corollary 2.3]{HL1987}.
+As observed there, in case the target manifold is simply connected, the result might be strengthened --- the small oscillation condition from \cite[Lemma 4.3]{SU1} can be omitted (see also \cite[Lemma 2.3]{HardtKinderlehrerLin1986}).
+Finally, thanks to Luckhaus Lemma \cite[Lemma 1]{L88}, it was proved that the smallness condition can be also omitted for a general target manifold $\n$.
+We refer the interested reader to \cite[Section 2.8, Lemma 1]{Simon1996}.

-The $W^{1,2}$-extension property (Theorem \ref{th:extensionthm}) will play here a crucial role as it provides us a tool to compare energies of maps that agree on the boundary but do not have to take values in the manifold.
-We will use a variant of an iteration lemma.just a
+The $W^{1,2}$-extension property (Theorem \ref{th:extensionthm}) will play here a~crucial role as it provides a~tool to compare energies of maps that agree on the boundary but do not have to take values in the manifold.
+We remark that this could also be done using Luckhaus Lemma.
+We will use a variant of an iteration lemma, see \cite[Chapter V, Lemma 3.1]{Giaquinta}.